Lamb Tacos with Mole

 • Mash spices in mortar.
 Once ground add chilies and Hoja Santa leaves, then mash to a paste.

-• Add 3 Tablespoons diced onions, toasted herbs, cashews, and plantain.
+• Add 3 Tablespoons diced onions, herbs, cashews, and plantain.
 Mash until combined.

 • Add toasted tomatoes, garlic, raisins, and prunes.

-• Once combined into a paste begin to cook on stove top for 20 minutes.
-Add water if necessary to prevent drying out.
+• Once combined into a paste begin to cook on stove top for 15-20 minutes.
+Stir constantly to prevent burning, adding water if necessary to prevent drying out.

-• While still hot, stir in the chocolate until melted and reserve
+• While still hot, stir in the chocolate until melted and reserve.
+Season with salt to taste.

 Finish and Serve